BrentNewhall/oneills_dream/README.md

 on [OpenGameArt.org](https://opengameart.org).
 The "build colony" icon is [Defense satellite icon](https://game-icons.net/delapouite/originals/defense-satellite.html) from [Game-icons.net](https://game-icons.net).
 The space background is a public domain image from NASA.
-I drew the blue targeting reticule myself in GIMP.
+I drew the blue targeting reticule and the space colony myself in GIMP.